Ricardo Salgado: Money-laundering charges

 "For the first time in its history, Banco Espírito Santo, one of Portugal’s largest banks, has been placed under independent management with no connection to the banking dynasty that gives the lender its name.
 The family business empire is in turmoil after its three main companies filed for court protection from creditors.
 Salgado, who was detained and questioned on Thursday, has been made a formal suspect in a money-laundering investigation.

 The epitome of Portuguese banking’s fondness for sober suits and wood-panelled boardrooms, Salgado has maintained his traditional gravitas through months of intense crisis for the family group.

 His serious image matches the power and influence that many believe Portugal’s best-known banker has wielded for 15 years or more.
 The media has dubbed him “DDT”, the initials for “Dono Disto Tudo”, or “Owner of All This”, a nickname said to have originated in the Espírito Santo family itself.
 Salgado was born in 1944 into what was already a wealthy banking dynasty, one of a handful of powerful families that António de Oliveira Salazar, the rightwing dictator, allowed to dominate the Portuguese economy.

 The Espírito Santos mingled with the Rockefellers and befriended the Duke and Duchess of Windsor.
 But the family's social origins were more humble, some suggesting that their name – which translates as Holy Spirit – originates from a surname traditionally given to babies left at churches by destitute mothers.

 As a 30-year-old junior director, Salgado escaped being imprisoned with several senior family members, who were held for months after the 1974 coup that overthrew the dictatorship.
 In 1975, the banking sector was nationalised and the Espírito Santos dispersed abroad, Salgado living in Brazil and Switzerland.

 By 1991, he had established himself as the head of the family, leading its return to Portugal and the reacquisition of its bank through a reprivatisation programme.

 Although wealthy, Salgado is not known for an ostentatious lifestyle, telling a Portuguese newspaper in May 2014 that “my life begins at 8.30 am in the bank and ends at 10 pm in the bank”.

 Salgado's influence rapidly waned.
 According to annual rankings drawn up by the Jornal de Negócios newspaper, Salgado was the third most powerful person in the Portuguese economy in 2013; in 2014 he was in the 48th position.

 Corruption charges

 Ricardo Salgado is accused in the Operation Marquis case.

 Ricardo Salgado is accused in the White Mountain case.

 On 7 March 2022, Ricardo Salgado was sentenced to 6 years imprisonment following proven corruption charges (Operation Marquis case).
-Both Salgado and the Public Prosecutors appealed the decision to the Lisbon Court of Appeal, which in 24 May 2023 decided to increase his prison sentence to 8 years.
+Both Salgado and the Public Prosecutors appealed the decision to the Lisbon Court of Appeal, which on 24 May 2023 decided to increase his prison sentence to 8 years.
 After this, Salgado appealed to the Supreme Court of Justice.

 On 6 June 2024, Ricardo Salgado was sentenced to 6 years in effective prison.